 Ventilation is not something that can be overlooked when it comes to fabrication and installation of livestock buildings.
 However, getting this right is not only critical for animal welfare, but also animal performance.
 Gone are the days of wooden farm sheds, which are renowned for caving in and being infested with wood-eating insects and pests.
+Cattle buildings and equine buildings have been growing in popularity for many years with animal welfare a number one priority.

 Steel vs wooden livestock buildings